Tedmcm/WALLET/README.md

 ![BTC_TRANACTION](BTC_TRANSACTION.png)

-I ran this function in wallet.py file: send_tx(BTCTEST, Account_one, address_two, 0.002) to send BTCTEST from one account to another (see folder screen_shots for more imagies).
+I ran this function in the wallet.py file: send_tx(BTCTEST, Account_one, address_two, 0.002) to send BTCTEST from one account to another (see folder screen_shots for more imagies).

 # ETH Transaction

-Local PoA Ethereum transaction
+Local POA Ethereum transaction

 -Add one of the ETH addresses to the pre-allocated accounts in your networkname.json.

 -Delete the geth folder in each node, then re-initialize using geth --datadir nodeX init networkname.json.
-This will create a new chain, and will pre-fund the new account
+This will create a new chain, and will pre-fund the new account.

 ![RE_INIT_NODE_10](RE_INIT_NODE_10.png)